When Martin Luther King died at Memphis' Lorraine Motel on April 4, 1968, America changed forever.

 Another minister on hand remembered King looking "harried and tired and worn and rushed."
 King had been under the weather with a sore throat and was severely sleep-deprived that night.
 In his speech, he said the nation was doomed, lest the government finally helped poor black Americans survive.

 He then reminisced about the time a woman stabbed him in 1958, nearly killing him, and reflected on his mortality.
 He spoke of the death threat that forced his flight from Atlanta that morning to be delayed.
 He had heard of even more threats once he arrived in Memphis, he said.

-His speech was unusually focused on death, stating firmly that he would accept whatever happened to him.
+Indeed, his speech was unusually focused on death, as he firmly stated that he would accept whatever happened to him.
 He had, after all, seen the Promised Land in his mind's eye.